Michael H. Cohen: Legal career

 After law school, Cohen served as a law clerk to Chief Judge Thomas P. Griesa in the Southern District of New York.
 Cohen began his legal career as at Davis Polk & Wardwell in New York City.
 At the same time, Cohen began training as a seminarian, yogi, Ericksonian hypnotherapist, and energy healer.
-He left the legal practice to become a professor of law and medicine, and returned later to found the Michael H. Cohen Law Group.
+He left the legal practice to become a professor of law and medicine, and returned later to found the Cohen Healthcare Law Group.

 Education and teaching

-Cohen has a BA from Columbia University, a JD from Boalt Hall School of Law, and an MBA from the Haas School of Business, both at the University of California, Berkeley, and an MFA from the Iowa Writers Workshop.
+Cohen earned a Bachelor of Arts from Columbia University, a Juris Doctor from Boalt Hall School of Law, a Master of Business Administration from the Haas School of Business, both at the University of California, Berkeley, and a Master of Fine Arts from the Iowa Writers Workshop.
 While in law school, he was a member of the California Law Review, where he served as the Book Review Editor for volume 74.
 He also taught as a law professor following several years of law practice.
 Cohen served as an Assistant Professor of Health Law and Policy at the Harvard School of Public Health, and as an Assistant Professor of Medicine at Harvard Medical School starting in 2000.
 He was the first attorney in history to become a full-time faculty member at the Harvard Medical School.
 In 2002, 2003, and 2004 Cohen was the recipient of a National Institutes of Health award for Scholarly Works in Biomedicine and Health Publications.

 Cohen served as Director of Legal Programs at Harvard Medical School Division for Research and Education in Complementary and Integrative Medical Therapies, and was awarded a Fortieth Anniversary Senior Fellowship at the Center for the Study of World Religions within Harvard Divinity School.
 Cohen has served as the committee Consultant for the National Academy of Sciences Committee on the Use of Complementary and Alternative Medicine by the American Public, and was the president of the Institute for Integrative and Energy Medicine in Newport Beach, California.

 He is also a yoga practitioner and author of articles for yoga instructors, as well as medical and legal professionals.